Mac POS May Give You the Edge You Need

 The following quote from Steve Jobs speaks volumes, “Design is not just what it looks like and feels like.
 Design is how it works.”
 To Jobs it was all about the customer experience, the little details that actually do matter.

 How many times have you walked into a store with an iMac at the counter running a mac POS and thought, “Wow!”?
 Apple envy is a healthy (and normal) emotion.
 A mac POS is cool.
 Compare it to traditional point of sale systems or even cheap, out-dated computers running point of sale software.
 What sits on your counter speaks volumes.
 “Clean, sleek and modern,” is what an Apple product says.
-An old dusty PC-based POS system running 15-year-old POS software says, “I’m going out of business soon.” or maybe it looks like you don’t care.
+An old dusty PC-based POS system running 15-year-old POS software says, “I could be going out of business soon” or maybe it looks like you don’t care.
 It is the retail equivalent of a dirty bathroom in a restaurant.
 Maybe your Apple envy isn’t that strong and you want a PC instead of a mac POS.
 That’s fine, too.
 But take a success tip from Steve Jobs.
 The details and customer experience matter.